KDAB/KDDockWidgets/docs/book/src/qpa-wayland.md

-# KDDockWidgets and Wayland
+# Wayland

-Wayland support is done and has been tested on KDE (Kwin) and weston.
+Wayland is supported and has been tested on KDE (Kwin) and weston.

 ## Limitations

-Wayland works very differently than traditional desktops and imposes us some, limitations.
+Wayland works very differently than traditional desktops and imposes us some limitations.
 Here's a list of different behaviours which KDDockWidgets will have when running on Wayland: